 Name Description Contracted Virginia Relay Providers Provide telecommunications relay service under contract with the state Contracted and Court Qualified Interpreters VDDHH contracts with qualified interpreters to provide interpreting services for state agencies who are also on the contract.
 In addition, the agency works with court-qualified interpreters who are not required to contract.
-Contracted Outreach Providers VDDHH contracts with local agencies to provide training, technical assistance, information and referral and other services on a local or regional basis.
-Technology Vendors Provide new assistive technology and state-of the art devices for testing, evaluation, and possible acceptance as TAP L2O equipment offerings.
+Contracted TAP Providers VDDHH contracts with local agencies to provide assessment, training, technical assistance, and other services on a local or regional basis.
+These contractors also serve as the primary point of contact for the agency's Technology Assistance Program, assessing technology needs, delivering and troubleshooting equipment to program participants.
+Technology Vendors Provide new assistive technology and state-of the art devices for testing, evaluation, and possible acceptance as TAP equipment offerings.
 Contracted Raters and Diagnosticians VDDHH contracts with qualified individuals to provide rating services (reviewing and scoring VQAS candidate performance assessments) and detailed diagnostic analysis.
 Statewide Interagency Team Members (SIT) VDDHH leads a team of representatives from the Department of Aging and Rehabilitative Services (DARS), the Department for the Blind and Vision Impaired (DBVI) and the Community Services Boards (CSBs) to address crossagency concerns about services provided to persons who are deaf, hard of hearing or deafblind.